AlexDicy/Kamebase/README.md

     return Layout::load("index.page");
 });

-Router::all("/page", "Page@show"); // This route will work on every method
+Router::all("/page", "Page@show"); // This route will work on every HTTP Method

 // You can use variables in the route, for a post slug you can use for example /blog/{post}
 //